 Disadvantages: Can be expensive and eradication of markings scars the pavement.
-Effectiveness is typically nominal.
+Effectiveness is typically minimal.

-9. Pole Mounted Speed Display (PMSD)
+3. Pole Mounted Speed Display (PMSD)

-Description: Speed display feedback sign that informs the motorists of their current operating speed digitally in addition to a static posted speed limit sign.
+Description: Speed display that informs the motorists of their current operating speed digitally in addition to a static posted speed limit sign.
 Equipment used must meet VDOT specifications and criteria.

 Placement: PMSD shall be installed beneath standard speed limit signs and be permanent at locations with a documented speeding problem.
-Requires a minimum line of sight to have sufficient time to measure and display the approaching vehicle's speed.

-Advantages: These non-physical devices are ideal in situations where conventional traffic calming measures may not be an option.
+Advantages: These non -physical devices are ideal in situations where conventional traffic calming measures may not be an option.

-Disadvantages: Cost and ongoing equipment maintenance.
-Effectiveness is most prevalent in situations where there is a change in posted speed limit or road condition.
-They are less effective deeper in residential neighborhoods.
-They are targets for vandalism.
+Disadvantages: Cost and equipment maintenance.
+Effectiveness is most prevalent in situations where there is a change in posted speed limits.

-Estimated cost: \$7,000 per unit.
+Estimated cost: \$5,000 per unit